Blue

 Dwarfed not only by a large woollen coat and her trademark erect arran bobble hat.

-Grief had literally reduced her in size
+Grief had literally reduced her to a child’s size

 Mrs Trellis had lost her greyhound Blue.